 Closing and the Way Forward

-Resources: Check out our press pack for supporting information and photo/video resources.
+Resources: Check out our press pack (link has been removed) for supporting information and photo/video resources.

 Learn about fusion research in your contry: Check out our Members webpage to see the researchers and institutes at the forefront of fusion energy research.